Amaravivian/client-project-analysis/README.md

 # client-project-analysis
-"Analysis project for a new client to provide data-driven recommendations
+ "Comprehensive data analysis project for a new client to provide data-driven recommendations."
+'data/'